arvigeus/AZ-204/Learning Path/API Management.md

 ##### Check the thumbprint of a client certificate

 Every client certificate includes a thumbprint, which is a hash, calculated from other certificate properties.
-The thumbprint ensures that the values in the certificate have not been altered since the certificate was issued by the certificate authority.
+The thumbprint ensures that the values in the certificate haven't been altered since the certificate was issued by the certificate authority.
 You can check the thumbprint in your policy.
 The following example checks the thumbprint of the certificate passed in the request:

 ```xml
 <choose>